joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 You might want to say that "God looked down the corridors of time and look to see when we accepted him as our Savior and God picked that timeline."

 That is a nice theory but there is one glitch.
 The Bible says "God foreknew us".
 It never says, "God foresaw us."

 In other words, he didn't see us changing our minds and hearts and choosing him to be our God.
 No!
 He knew us in our sin and depravity and wickedness and evil and he knew that we were always going to run away from him unto death because He alone knows the depths of our hearts.

-And you know what the Almighty God, creator of the heavens, earth, and hell, when he saw us sinning and rebelling against Him all day long, do you know what he said, "That's who I want in my family.
+And you know what the Almighty God, creator of the heavens, earth, and hell, when he saw us sinning and rebelling against Him all day long, do you know what he said?

+"That's who I want in my family.
 That person I want in my family forever.
 And I am going to send my Son live and die for that person and send my Spirit to give them life so we can be together forever."

 He knows our hearts.
 And still he loves us.
 Because...